JosephABudd/kickzig/The-Plan.md

 Vendors are the dependencies cloned from repos.
 The vendor folder is at **src/vendor/**.

 1. kickzig's default settings required me to clone dvui into the vendor folder.
-1. I'm going to also clone [LeRoyce Pearson's sqlite-zig package](https://github.com/leroycep/sqlite-zig.git) into the vendor folder.
+1. I'm going to also clone [Vincent Rischmann's zig-sqlite package](https://github.com/vrischmann/zig-sqlite.git) into the vendor folder.

 ## Next